Transients in Clojure

 Yesterday I spent an hour in the morning reading through some of the Clojure code in the Graph library by Prismatic.
 I do recommend having a look at Jason Wolfes presentation about Graph, it is very interesting.
 The code itself is very readable, although the nitty-gritty of the graph manipulations would require more work to understand fully.

-The thing I wanted to focus on here, was one of the utitily functions I stumbled on that forms a basic building block for many of the higher level operations on graphs, namely the for-map.
+The thing I wanted to focus on here, was one of the utitily functions I stumbled on that forms a basic building block for many of the higher level operations on graphs, namely the for-map

-The for-map is basically a for comprehension but for creating maps instead of lists.
+is basically a for comprehension but for creating maps instead of lists.
 In Clojure you can use for comprehensions like this:

 (for [i (range 2)